DegradingAnt/Minecolonies-Wild-New-Lands/README.md

 > a good time, but please treat it as a work in progress rather than a finished pack.
 If
 > something seems broken, that's probably why.

-Hi, I'm DegradingAnt.
+Hi all!
+I'm DegradingAnt.
 Wild New Lands started as me trying to build the Minecraft pack I actually wanted to play, and it's grown into a bit of an obsession.
 It's a Minecolonies pack on NeoForge 1.21.1, built around Distant Horizons so the world feels genuinely big and worth wandering through.
 What I'm going for is a huge, living world that still runs smoothly and feels like one cohesive